doersino/nyum/README.md

 ### Any plans for future development?

 Eh, not really.
-Maybe a dark mode.
-Or more powerful search, *e.g.*, being able to search based on labels.
-Some additional proposed enhancements that I may or may not implement are tracked in [an issue](https://github.com/doersino/nyum/issues/1).
+Some proposed enhancements that I may or may not implement are tracked in [an issue](https://github.com/doersino/nyum/issues/1).
 And *content*, but that won't be publicly available.

 ### Is there a C-based tool that's much better but not yours, so your not-invented-here syndrome didn't permit you to use it?